PPN 06 21: A guide to Carbon Reduction Plans

 • Your Current Carbon Footprint: Documenting your Scope 1 (direct emissions) and Scope 2 (indirect emissions from purchased electricity) emissions, along with some Scope 3 emissions (indirect emissions from your supply chain).

-• Environmental Management Measures: Outline of the strategies and measures that you will use to manage and reduce your environmental impact.
+• Measures: Outline of the strategies and measures that you will use to manage and reduce your environmental impact.

 Your CRP should align with recognised standards such as the Greenhouse Gas Protocol or ISO 14064.
 There’s more information on this in our article How to write a Carbon Reduction Plan

-The focus is on your future targets and strategies, rather than the work you’ve already done.
-If you’ve achieved key steps recently, you can backdate your Carbon Reduction Plan if you have the ‘before’ data to create a benchmark.
+Remember, the focus is on your future targets and strategies, not the work you’ve already done.
+If you’ve achieved carbon impact recently, it’s worth backdating your Carbon Reduction Plan to show this progress.
+You’ll need to have the ‘before’ data to create this benchmark.

 Steps to Comply with PPN 06/21

 2. Develop a Carbon Reduction Plan: Create a detailed plan outlining your current emissions, future targets, and reduction strategies.
-For more detailed guidance, refer to our article with basic templates and examples for creating a Carbon Reduction Plan.
+For more detailed guidance, refer to our article covering Carbon Reduction Plan templates and examples.

-4. Monitor and Report: Regularly track your emissions and update your CRP as needed.
+4. Monitor and Report: Regularly track your emissions and update your CRP at least each year.
 Be prepared to adapt how you report your progress as government requirements change.

 Implementing a Carbon Reduction Plan can provide your business with several additional advantages:

-• Compliance with Future Regulations: As regulations around carbon emissions become stricter, having a CRP in place ensures your business is ahead of the curve and ready to comply with future legal requirements.
+• Compliance: As regulations around carbon emissions become stricter, having a CRP in place ensures your business is ahead of the curve and ready to comply with future legal requirements.

 • Access to Green Financing: Many financial institutions offer favourable terms to businesses with strong environmental practices.
 A CRP can help you qualify for green loans or investment opportunities.

-• Employee Morale and Recruitment: Employees increasingly prefer to work for companies that are environmentally responsible.
+• Employees : Employees increasingly prefer to work for companies that are environmentally responsible.
 A strong CRP can boost employee morale and help attract top talent.

-• Lack of Expertise: If your business lacks expertise in carbon accounting, consider hiring a consultant or using an online tool like Gopher Zero.
-Gopher’s digital carbon reduction planning service offers low-cost plans that will support your business to take action.
+• Lack of Expertise: If your business lacks expertise in carbon accounting, consider using an online tool like Gopher Zero.
+Gopher’s digital carbon reduction planning service offers low-cost PPN-compliant plans that will support your business to take impactful action.

-• Initial Costs: While there may be upfront costs associated with implementing carbon reduction measures, these can often be quickly offset by savings in energy and resource efficiency.
+• Initial Costs: While there may be upfront costs associated with implementing carbon reduction measures, Gopher Zero’s payback calculator can show you how quickly these can be offset by savings in energy and resource efficiency.

 • Data Collection: Gathering accurate data on your carbon emissions can be challenging.
-Start with the most accessible data and gradually improve your data collection processes over time.
+Start with the basics and gradually improve your data collection processes over time.

 Conclusion